Are Papillon fragrances tested on animals?

 How much money can I make when becoming a distributor?

-You can make a personal sales profit of between R60 – R90 per bottle depending on the distributor option selected & the order size, and assuming a selling price to customers of R150 per 30ml unit.
+You can make a personal sales profit of between R60 – R90 per bottle (perfume) depending on your order size, and assuming a selling price to customers of R160 per 30ml unit.

 On purchasing, how long will it take for my purchase to be delivered to me and who carries the cost?